Indiana State Flag

 Paul Hadley of Mooresville won the contest.
 The General Assembly made one change to Hadley's original design: they added the word Indiana in a crescent shape over the top of the large star.
 The flag became the official state banner on May 31, 1917.
 In 1955, a statute designated the banner as the state flag and standardized the dimensions to 2 by 3 units or 3 by 5 units.

-Symbols of the Indiana State Flag
+Key Symbols on the Indiana Flag

 Indiana State Flag Torch